-That may not be enough to stop you buying, but it will indicate your need to contact companies like Leibel Insurance Group before you move forward.
+That may not be enough to stop you buying, but it will indicate you need to contact companies like Leibel Insurance Group before you move forward.
 They’ll be able to offer protection for your property in case the worst happens.
 Equally, you may find it beneficial to pass your potential property during icy conditions.
 If a house is on a slight incline, icy pavements could become a real hazard that you may not want to face on a regular basis.
 And, none of these realizations are likely to come to you from one house viewing alone.

 Speak to the neighbours

-Many homeowners also opt to have brief conversations with neighbors before making an offer.
-By this, we don’t mean that you should knock on the door next door and strike up a conversation.
+Many homeowners also opt to have brief conversations with neighbours before making an offer.
+By this, I don’t mean that you should knock on the door next door and strike up a conversation.
 That would be a clear case of crossing boundaries.
-But, it may pay to start chatting to any neighbors you see out in the street.
+But, it may pay to start chatting to any neighbours you see out in the street.
 The fact is that both your realtor and the vendor of the property in question have a reason to push you into buying